NeoktaLabs/ppopgi-smartcontracts-foundry/README.md

 ### 🎯 Why Invariant Testing Matters

 Lottery-style contracts have:

 - Complex state machines
 - Multiple actors with different privileges
 - Asynchronous randomness callbacks
 - Long-lived accounting obligations

 These characteristics make them especially vulnerable to **unexpected interaction sequences** that are difficult to reason about manually.

-Invariant testing explores *thousands of randomized call sequences* and ensures that **fund safety and registry correctness are preserved at all times**.
+Invariant testing explores *thousands of randomized call sequences* and ensures that **fund safety, accounting correctness, and registry integrity are preserved at all times**.

 ---